thejsway/thejsway/manuscript/chapter02.md

 !!! info

-    You don't have to define a variable type explicitly in JavaScript.
+    You don’t have to define a variable type explicitly in JavaScript.
 Its type is deduced from the value stored in the variable and may change while the program runs.
 That's why we say that JavaScript is a **dynamically typed** language.
 Other languages, like C or Java, require variable types to always be defined.
 This is called **static typing**.

 ### Declaring a variable